Skip to main content

 2. Run water from every faucet until you smell bleach at each outlet

-3. Let sit for 4–12 hours
+3. Let it sit for several hours (your manual may specify a window)

-4. Drain completely and flush with multiple tanks of fresh water until the bleach smell is gone
+4. Drain completely and flush with multiple tanks of fresh water until the bleach smell is fully gone

 Related: Water conservation boondocking · RV winterization guide · RV maintenance checklist